staxrip/staxrip/md/test-build.md

 - NVEncC added --lookahead --cbrhq --vbrhq --aq-temporal --no-b-adapt --i-adapt --enable-ltr --output-depth --strict-gop --vbr-quality --vpp-gauss --vpp-knn --vpp-pmd
 - VCEncC added --check-features --codec --enforce-hrd --filler --fullrange --ltr --pre-analysis --ref --tier --vbaq
 - x265 added --me sea --dynamic-rd --scenecut-bias --lookahead-threads --opt-cu-delta-qp --multi-pass-opt-analysis --multi-pass-opt-distortion --multi-pass-opt-rps --aq-motion --ssim-rd --hdr --hdr-opt
+- icons added to menus and menu editor

 #### Fixed Bugs

 - format 'E-AC3 EX' was unknown to eac3to demuxer
 - fixed x265 command line generation for --limit-tu
 - added missing check if Visual C++ 2012 is installed when masktools2, SangNom2 or VCEEncC are used
+- nnedi3 wasn't loaded using avs nnedi3_rpow2
+- in the scripting editor it was often needed to right-click a second time until the context menu showed
+- fixed incompatible format like wmv being passed to mkvmerge and mp4box

 #### Tweaks

 - menu item height increased
+- added colorspace = "YV12" default everywhere FFVideoSource is used to open 10Bit sources, profiles have not been reset
+- antialiased font rendering added in some places

 #### Updated Tools